Water Filter Vs Purifier: Which One Guarantees Safer Drinking Water?

 Water purifiers employ various methods to ensure the safety of drinking water.
 These methods include:

-• Reverse osmosis: This process involves passing water through a semipermeable membrane to remove impurities, such as bacteria, viruses, and chemicals.
+• Reverse osmosis: Water is pushed through a semipermeable membrane in this process to remove impurities, such as bacteria, viruses, and chemicals.

 • UV sterilization: Ultraviolet (UV) light is used to kill or deactivate microbes present in water.
 This method is effective against bacteria, viruses, and other microorganisms.